ma-choo/calicula/README.md

 Development will mainly be done in Visual Studio Code, which provides support for Python development as well as Azure and Git integration.

 Data persistence will be handled locally using plain text.
 Class sub-calendars will be stored in the following format, with each line designating an assignment name, due date, and completion status:
-`cop4504.cal`
 ```
+cop4504.cal
 "Week 2 Deliverables", 06152025, true
 "Week 3 Deliverables", 06212025, false
 ...
 ```

-These values will be read and parsed at runtime and stored in an assignment struct list, which will be then be stored in a calendar struct.
+These values will be read and parsed at runtime and stored in an assignment struct list, which will then be stored in a calendar struct.
 The class sub-calendar title will be read from the filename and stored in the calendar struct.

 ## Design Overview
 ### Core Features